glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 try {
   // user should input number
 } catch (e: InvalidInput) {
-  // user inputted character, send alert message to them } finally {
+  // user an inputted invalid input, send alert message to them } finally {
-  // send a "message received" message to user
+  // log to the system
 }
 ```

+Kotlin define exception as a hierarchy of error.
+Exceptions are provided by the language, but it can also be defined by the programmer.

-In the `catch` block, we will need to specify what kind of error is expected to happen.
-For example, the type of error is the `InvalidInput`, which tells us that user has invalid input.
-We can also anticipate multiple kind of error by specifying more catch block.
-If the error we get is different to what we specified, then the catch block may be ignored, unless the type of error is a more general type or if it includes a broader exception type.
+We will consider a program where the user is expected to input a number.
+In the `catch` block, we should specify that `InvalidInput` is a potential error that could happen in the program.
+The `InvalidInput` is an exception that we defined ourselves.
+It is a generic exception for input that is invalid.
+We can also anticipate multiple kind of error by specifying more catch block with different type of error.

-The `finally` block will send a "message received" message to the user, to indicate that their input has been acknowledged.
+The `finally` block consist of instruction that will always be executed.
+In this case, we are just logging the error.
+It can be useful in a scenario where we need to perform resource clean up.
+By cleaning up, it means taking care of any resources that our program has used and making sure they are properly released or freed up when they are no longer needed.

 When an error is thrown and is not handled, the program executor will try to find which part of the program is supposed to handle the error.
 The program will keep finding the error handler up to the part of code that responsible for calling or invoking the function that makes the error happens, this is called **error propagation** or **call stack unwinding**.
-If we reach the highest-level point and error handler is still not found, the program may crash abruptly.
+If we reach the highest-level point and error handler is still not found, the program may crash abruptly (along with error message if provided).

 ![Flowchart of a try-catch block](./try-catch.jpeg)
 Source : https://www.wikitechy.com/tutorials/java/java-try-catch-finally-blocks